ropensci/visdat/README.md

 ![](README-figs/README-vis-miss-test-1.png)

-`vis_miss` will also indicate when there is no missing data at all
+`vis_miss` will also indicate when there is no missing data at all.

 ``` r